aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-create-pie-chart/_index.md

 if (pres != null) pres.dispose();
 ```

+## How to change pie chart color
+Aspose.Slides offers a flexible Fill API.
+By adjusting the `FillType` to `Solid` and providing a `Color` object, you can set any slice to match your branding guidelines.
+This is especially useful when you need to **change pie chart color** for emphasis or accessibility.

+## How to save powerpoint presentation
+The `save` method supports multiple formats (`Pptx`, `Pdf`, `Html`, etc.).
+In most cases you’ll want to persist the file as a PPTX, which retains all chart interactivity.
+Remember to specify the correct `SaveFormat` enum value.

 ## Practical Applications
 - **Sales Reports:** Highlight key metrics with exploded data points for emphasis.
-- **Budget Analysis:** Use distinct colors to represent different categories or departments.
+- **Budget Analysis:** Use distinct colors to represent different departments.
-- **Educational Material:** Simplify complex topics by visually distinguishing elements in a chart.
+- **Educational Material:** Simplify complex topics by visually distinguishing chart elements.

 Integrate these pie charts into dashboards, reports, and presentations to deliver clearer insights across various platforms.

 ## Performance Considerations
 When working with Aspose.Slides:
 - Manage resources efficiently by disposing of objects when done.
 - Monitor memory usage during large operations to prevent leaks.
 - Follow best practices for Java memory management to maintain optimal performance.

-These tips will help ensure smooth execution and resource handling in your applications.
+These tips ensure smooth execution and resource handling in your applications.

 ## Conclusion
-You now possess the skills to create and customize pie charts using Aspose.Slides for Java.
-Experiment with different configurations to match your presentation needs, and explore further features within Aspose.Slides to enhance your presentations even more.
-For additional learning, consider exploring chart types beyond pie charts or delving into advanced customization options.
+You now have a complete **java pie chart example** that shows you how to **create pie chart powerpoint**, **change pie chart color**, and **save powerpoint presentation** using Aspose.Slides for Java.
+Experiment with different configurations to match your presentation needs, and explore additional chart types and advanced customization options.

 ## FAQ Section
 1. **What is the primary advantage of using Aspose.Slides for Java?**